zerozero/zerozero.github.io/_posts/2016-06-28-meadowlark-part-2.md

 ---

 **Objective:**
-Picking up again on the development of this game.
-I have upgraded my skills in several areas over the last year so I now want to push this idea through but - as is the way of these things - my scope has become a bit more ambitious.
-I really want to get some VR going and I have a Google Cardboard rig to hand so I'm going to target that primarily.
-My Unity skills are up to that task now.
+I really want to get some VR going and I have a Google Cardboard rig to hand so I'm going to target that.
 I have also been working with machine learning techniques and have started developing some interesting ways of working with the LEAP motion controller along with Wekinator (a tool for real-time ML processing).
 So here's the aim

 	LEAP Motion --> OpenFrameworks --> Wekinator --> Google Cardboard

-All messaging will be done with OSC and Wekinator will learn to recognise certain hand gestures which it will pass into the Cardboard VR app to control the hero dragonfly in Meadowlark.
+All messaging will be done with OSC and Wekinator will learn to recognise certain hand gestures which it will pass into the Cardboard VR app to control the hero character in Meadowlark.

-In part 2 I'll be attempting to get a simple communication going between the LEAP and a Unity scene with OSC.
+For starters I'll be attempting to get a simple communication going between the LEAP and a Unity scene with OSC.

 **Get Things:**

 - [LeapOSC](https://github.com/genekogan/LeapOSC) - open source openFrameworks LEAP motion data streaming
 - [UnityOSC](https://github.com/jorgegarcia/UnityOSC) - open source library for sending and receiving OSC
+- [GoogleVR for Unity](https://developers.google.com/vr/unity/download) - prefabs for stereo cameras and other VR goodies from Google.
+- XCode
+- Unity (obvs.)

 **Set up:**

 _openFrameworks_
-Opening LeapOSC in XCode the first thing to check is that the active scheme is set correctly, this is set in the upper left of the toolbar - for some reason it often defaults to openFrameworks but it needs to be changed to "LeapOSC Debug" (or Release).
+Opening 'LeapOSC.xcodeproj' in XCode, the first thing to check is that the active scheme is set correctly, this is set in the upper left of the toolbar - for some reason it often defaults to "openFrameworks" but it needs to be changed to "LeapOSC Debug" (or Release).

 ![Active Scheme]({{ site.baseurl }}/images/uploads/meadowlark-part-2/m1.png)

-With the LEAP controller attached via USB we can hit Run and view the input from our hands.
+With the LEAP controller attached via USB I hit Run and view the input from my hand.

 ![Viewport]({{ site.baseurl }}/images/uploads/meadowlark-part-2/m3.png)

-Looking in `src/ofApp.h` we can see the default values for OSC communication are:
+Looking in `src/ofApp.h` I can see the default values for OSC communication are:

 ```csharp
 #define DEFAULT_LEAP_OSC_ADDRESS "/wek/inputs"